anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.2.5"></a>
 ### 3.2.5.
 Virtual Networking – 3rd party SDN solution
 SDN (Software Defined Networking) controllers separate control and data (user) plane functions where the control plane programmatically configures and controls all network data path elements via open APIs.
 Open Networking Forum (ONF) defines SDN as “Software-Defined Networking (SDN) is an emerging architecture that is dynamic, manageable, cost-effective, and adaptable, making it ideal for the high-bandwidth, dynamic nature of today's applications.
 This architecture decouples the network control and forwarding functions enabling the network control to become directly programmable and the underlying infrastructure to be abstracted for applications and network services.
-The OpenFlow protocol is a foundational element for building SDN solutions.
 The key messages of the SDN definition are:
 -	Decoupling of control and forwarding functions into control plane and data plane
 -	Networking capabilities that can be instantiated, deployed, configured and managed like software.
 Network control is programmable and supports dynamic, manageable and adaptable networking.